ShadowFantasy/Monsoon-To-Map-Tool/README.md

 THIS IS STILL IN DEVELOPMENT, for UpdateToken macro only retrieves sheet data, but it does not yet update the tokens!
 This will be added soon along with other features!

 # CREDITS
-Appscript for REST integration - [Theo Ephraim](https://github.com/onescales/google-sheet-api.git) Monsoon RPG System and Base Character Sheet - Bray-G Macros, MonsoonToMaptool ADD-on, and Character Sheet Modifications - ShadowFantasy58
+Appscript for REST integration - [Onescales](https://github.com/onescales/google-sheet-api.git)

+Monsoon RPG System and Base Character Sheet - Bray-G

+Macros, MonsoonToMaptool ADD-on, and Character Sheet Modifications - ShadowFantasy58